Emergency Withdrawals

 • >95%: Very high, withdrawals likely to fail

-The ADL Manager is a designated address that can trigger ADL.
+The ADLAManager is a designated address that can trigger ADA.
 Usually:

 • Vault creator (most common)